Dark Sky Trails for Stargazing and Night Hiking

 La Palma, Canary Islands, Spain

 La Palma is one of the best stargazing locations in Europe.
 The island’s high peaks and clear skies are ideal for astronomy.
 Trails like the Ruta de los Volcanes and the Roque de los Muchachos offer fantastic viewpoints.
 At the summit of Roque de los Muchachos, an observatory increases the experience by providing closer views of celestial objects.
+The astronomers who work there have chosen this location for good reason.

 Big Bend National Park, Texas

 Big Bend offers some of the darkest skies in the continental United States.
 Hiking routes such as the South Rim Trail are perfect for reaching high altitudes and expansive views.
 Dedicated star parties and astronomy events occur regularly, facilitated by the park’s efforts to reduce light pollution.
+The remoteness that makes Big Bend challenging to visit is exactly what makes the stars so brilliant.

 Brecon Beacons National Park, Wales

 The Brecon Beacons is a designated International Dark Sky Reserve.
 The area offers trails such as the Pen y Fan, which is the highest peak in southern Britain.
 Gorgeous vistas during the day give way to dark, star-filled skies at night.
 Visitors can join guided stargazing tours and workshops here.
+The Welsh weather can be fickle, but when it cooperates, the views are worth the uncertainty.

 The Atacama Desert, Chile

 The Atacama Desert has one of the clearest night skies year-round.
 Valle de la Luna (Valley of the Moon) and the Geysers del Tatio are popular spots for both hiking and stargazing.
 The desert’s arid conditions and high elevation create almost non-existent cloud cover, allowing breathtaking views of the constellations.
+There’s a reason some of the world’s most important observatories are located here.

 Kruger National Park, South Africa